joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/09/26/world/europe/germany-election-results-olaf-scholz-merkel-laschet.html?searchResultPosition=2

 **These Health Care Workers Would Rather Get Fired Than Get Vaccinated**\
 `Monday is the vaccination deadline for New York State health care workers.
-Thousands of refusers have failed to meet it, and some reject the medical consensus.`\
+Thousands of refusers have failed to meet it.`\
 https://nytimes.com/2021/09/26/nyregion/health-workers-vaccination.html?searchResultPosition=3

 **What We Learned From Week 3 of the N.F.L.
 Season**\